RyanPlanteNJ/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+  //Sessions are mainly used when it comes to local storage for authentiaction, but JWTs are used when throughout the requests

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+  //Bcrypt hashes the passwords and stores it as a coded/encrypted version of the password.

 3. How are unit tests different from integration and end-to-end testing.

+  Unit tests tend to have SALTS built into them to prevent rainbow table attacks

 4. How _Test Driven Development_ changes the way we write applications and tests.

+    //Test Driven Development has the tests in mind first.
+Theory being if we know what will cause our test to fail, we can then write code that prevents those tests from failing.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.